Carbon-Chain Chemistry in the Interstellar Medium: Experimental Studies

 \section{Experimental Studies}

-Experimental studies are essential to measure the rotational or vibrational spectra of molecules with unprecedented resolution and accuracy.
-They can provide accurate molecular rotational spectra, which are used for their precise identification in data obtained from various radio and infrared telescopes.
-The first carbon-chain molecule, the simplest cyanopolyyne HC$_3$N, was detected with NRAO 140-foot radio telescope in 1971 based on the laboratory rotational spectra measured by \cite{tyler1963}.
-After that, the astronomical detection of many carbon-chain species was based on their laboratory rotational spectra.
-References to laboratory experiments of rotational or vibrational spectra of different molecules can be found in papers reporting their interstellar detection.
+Experimental studies are essential to measure the rotational, vibrational and electronic spectra of molecules with high resolution and accuracy.
+They can provide accurate spectra, which are used for their precise identification in data obtained from various radio and infrared telescopes (both ground and space based).
+Laboratory spectroscopy plays a pivotal role in the detection of molecules in space via such telescopes.
+Numerous experiments have been conducted over the years to analyze the laboratory spectra of various molecular groups.
+In this context, we provide a concise overview of experiments focused on carbon-chain species.
+Cyanopolyynes stand out as one of the most intriguing and significant species in recent decades, primarily due to their profound implications for understanding the physical and chemical properties of star-forming environments and carbon-chain chemistry.